UTAH 4-H EVENTS

 National Events & Programs

-International Conservation Foundation Envirothon - www.envirothon.org
+International NCF Envirothon - www.envirothon.org

-The NCF-Envirothon Competition is an annual event which winning teams from participating states and Canadian provinces compete for recognition and scholarships by demonstrating their knowledge of environmental science and natural resource management.
+The NCF-Envirothon Competition is an annual event where winning teams from participating states and Canadian provinces compete for recognition and scholarships by demonstrating their knowledge of environmental science and natural resource management.
 The competition is centered on four universal testing categories (i.e., soils/land use, aquatic ecology, forestry, and wildlife) and a current environmental issue.

 National 4-H Foresty Invitational - http://4hforestryinvitational.org/

-* Note this event is only open to 4-H Teams
+*Note this event is only open to 4-H Teams.

 Skills and knowledge events include: